 In the following dataflow, you can see that the source entity allows for three default fields, which are then enhanced with a variable and constant value transformation.

-Now, we can use the layout builder screen, to set up a new parameter for the source as shown below.
+Now, we can use the layout builder screen to set up a new parameter for the source, as shown below.

 Once dynamic layouts are enabled, the output for this entity is automatically updated with all new fields pushed through the same mapping logic.
 The new table structure appears as follows:

-Dynamic Layouts in a High-Volume Data Migrations
+Dynamic Layouts in High-Volume Data Migrations

 Dynamically Updated Databases

-The true effectiveness of this feature becomes apparent when we implement it in a workflow object, which picks an array of source files from a repository and runs them through a series of pre-set transformations.
+The actual effectiveness of this feature becomes apparent when we implement it in a workflow object, which picks an array of source files from a repository and runs them through a series of pre-set transformations.